 From 1 July 2019, the new component of Non-concessional MIT income (NCMI) and Excluded from Non-concessional MIT income (ENCMI) are introduced.
 This impacts foreign investors' access to tax concessions by increasing Managed Investment Trust (MIT) withholding tax rate on NCMI to 30%.
 The withholding tax rate on ENCMI and other MIT income remain the same at 15% for most foreign investors in an Exchange of Information country or 30% for foreign investors in a non-Exchange of Information country.
-For financial year 2019/2020, the amount that is attributable to NCMI and ENCMI are included in the Trust Distribution - Other Australian income and capital gains tax.
+The amount that is attributable to NCMI and ENCMI, if any, are disclosed in your Investor Annual Income Summary.
 Trusts and partnerships must disclose these components in their income tax return.
-For Trusts, partnerships and foreign resident investors, your Annual Investor Income summary will have a breakdown of the NCMI income and ENCMI income.